-Enjoy the local vibe in front of the Beachcomber Pub & Grill, order a fancy seafood cocktail from the Bridgewater Zebra Bar or nab one of the three tables on the "Margarita Deck" at the Traveler's Cove Restaurant.
+Enjoy the local vibe in front of the Beachcomber Pub & Grill, order a fancy seafood cocktail from the Bridgewater Zebra Bar or duck into 1285 Restobar to check out their back patio.
 Your best bet for outdoor seating with seasonal entertainment is the International C-Food Market with its spacious good-weather deck overlooking the docks.

 Here are a few springtime highlights to put on your Florence must-do list:

-- Three Rivers Casino Resort.
+Three Rivers Casino Resort.
 For gaming, open restaurants and entertainment; Three Rivers dishes up an exciting atmosphere.
 Play at new slot machines, Keno, Bingo and some table games.
-Not all games are offered and capacity is limited, so plan ahead.

-- Florence golf courses.
+Florence golf courses.
 Golfing on the Oregon Coast is legendary with destinations such as Bandon Dunes.
-Florence is also central to several excellent golf courses including Florence Golf Links, a Rees-Jones designed course and a spacious clubhouse that was recently updated.
-Ocean Dunes Golf Links built by William Robinson is adjacent to Three Rivers Casino.
+Florence is also central to several excellent golf courses including Florence Golf Links and Ocean Dunes Golf Links adjacent to Three Rivers Casino.
 Both offer beautiful natural settings among the dunes and pine forests.

-- Dune buggy rides.
+Dune buggy rides.
 Cruise 500 ft mountains of shifting sand and roar across wide-open beaches on either "wild or mild" (your choice) dune buggy tours.
-Adventuring out into this other-worldly landscape is a thrill all by its self.
+Adventuring out into this other-worldly landscape is a thrill all by itself.

 Central and affordable places to stay in Florence include The Lighthouse Inn, which was ranked as the "Best Budget Hotel" by TripAdvisor.
 Its comfortable, family approach has extras including complimentary breakfast, board games and books; they'll also set you up with bike rentals.
 Travelers may also appreciate the Florence 101 Hostel with its laundry facilities and game room.
 Private rooms available.